LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

-The first argument to ``RAJA::make_permuted_layout`` is a C++ array whose entries define the extent of each index dimension. **The double braces are required to prevent compilation errors/warnings about issues trying to initialize a sub-object.** The second argument is the striding permutaion.
+The first argument to ``RAJA::make_permuted_layout`` is a C++ array whose entries define the extent of each index dimension. **The double braces are required to prevent compilation errors/warnings about issues trying to initialize a sub-object.** The second argument is the striding permutation.

 In the next example, we create the same permuted layout, then create a ``RAJA::View`` with it in a way that tells the View which index has